Mt Angelus Alpine Experience

 Day 2 – Exploring Mt Arthur

 Today we explore either the Angelus Basin, Mt Angelus or Mt Cedric, depending on weather and group interest.
 Since we return to the same hut there is no need to carry more than a light day pack, making for an enjoyable day in the alpine air.

 Day 3 – Down the Cascades

-The third day consists of walking down the Hukere Stream on the Cascade track towards the valley floor and into the Travers Valley.
-We follow the track to Coldwater Hut and before following Lake Rotoiti back to St Arnaud township.
+The third day consists of walking down the Hukere Stream on the Cascade track towards the valley floor and into the Travers Valley, this is a steep but absolutely stunning section of the walk, massive boulders and streams tumbling down the mountains!!
+When we hit the bottom of the valley we follow the track to Coldwater Hut and before following Lake Rotoiti back to St Arnaud township.
 From here we transfer back to Nelson, in time for connecting flights, or an opportunity to explore Nelson further.

 Includes two night’s hut accommodation in Department of Conservation huts, all meals, guiding services, door to door transport to/from Nelson accommodation.

 NOTE: The accommodation on the track is in Department of Conservation huts – these are basic, but comfortable and must be shared with other walkers.
 Guests carry their own pack containing personal clothing and sleeping bag.
 Guides carry all food, cooking utensils and safety equipment.

 Price: $1695 per person